 Arctic National Wildlife Refuge

-The 19.6 million-acre Arctic National Wildlife Refuge is an exceptional example of a complete, intact, arctic and subarctic ecosystem on a vast scale.
+The 19.6 million-acre Arctic Refuge is an exceptional example of a complete, intact, arctic, and subarctic ecosystem on a vast scale.

 The Arctic National Wildlife Refuge is the largest national wildlife refuge in the United States.
 It is also the biggest and wildest publicly owned land in our country.
 Located in Alaska's northeast corner, it is home to a wide variety of species, such as polar bears, caribou, and wolves.
 Millions of birds from around the world migrate to (or through) the Arctic Refuge each year.

-The Arctic National Wildlife Refuge is an iconic American treasure.
-Birds migrate from across the United States and from six continents in order to feed, nest, and raise thier young in the Arctic Refuge.
+Birds migrate from across the United States and from six continents to feed, nest, and raise their young in the Arctic Refuge.
 It is an ideal location where birds can take advantage of the burst of plant and insect life during the long days of the Arctic summer.
 It is often referred to as the world's bird nursery.

 In 1980, Congress enlarged the original range to protect additional wildlife habitat and to establish the Arctic National Wildlife Refuge.
 In the same move, Congress closed the Coastal Plain to oil development, and any move to allow oil drilling activity would require a new act of Congress.

 In 2017, President Trump signed a tax bill into law that included a provision that opened the Arctic National Wildlife Refuge to oil and gas drilling to offset massive corporate tax cuts.
-And in January of 2021, a oil and gas lease sale was held with the Alaska Industrial Development and Export Authority emerging as the highest bidder.
+Then in January 2021, an oil and gas lease sale was held with the Alaska Industrial Development and Export Authority emerging as the highest bidder.

 Related